p2p-org/OrcaSwapSwift/README.md

 There are 2 unit testings that are available: `OrcaSwapAPIClientTests` and `OrcaSwapPreparationTests`, the other tests are intergration tests

 ## Integration tests
+Integration tests now works only on mainnet, devnet and testnet would be added later

 ### Direct swap
 Create a json file `direct-swap-tests.json` inside `Resources` folder that contains following content:
 ```json